127editNOWALL.jpg

 During the summer of 2018, Lily was an Apprentice Artist at Teatro Nuovo studying Ilia in Mozart’s Idomeneo.
 Other select operatic performance credits include Monica in Menotti’s The Medium at the Phoenicia International Festival of the Voice and Pamina in Mozart’s Die Zauberflöte with Opera Seabrook.

-Highlights of Lily’s past oratorio appearances include Beethoven’s Symphony No. 9 and Vaughan Williams’ Serenade to Music, both with Princeton Pro Musica of Princeton, NJ, Haydn’s Lord Nelson Mass with Ars Choralis of Woodstock, NY, Orff’s Carmina Burana with The Stonewall Chorale, and the title role in Handel’s Theodora with the Columbia University Bach Society.
+Highlights of Lily’s other past oratorio appearances include Beethoven’s Symphony No. 9 and Vaughan Williams’ Serenade to Music, both with Princeton Pro Musica of Princeton, NJ, Haydn’s Lord Nelson Mass with Ars Choralis of Woodstock, NY, Orff’s Carmina Burana with The Stonewall Chorale, and the title role in Handel’s Theodora with the Columbia University Bach Society.

 Photos by Arielle Doneson